Lily Dale, New York

 Lily Dale is a hamlet, connected with the Spiritualist movement, located in the Town of Pomfret on the east side of Cassadaga Lake, next to the Village of Cassadaga.
-Located in southwestern New York State, it is one hour southwest of Buffalo, halfway to the Pennsylvania border.
+Located in northwestern New York State, it is one hour southwest of Buffalo, halfway to the Pennsylvania border.

 Lily Dale's year-round population is estimated to be 275.
 Each year approximately 22,000 visitors come for classes, workshops, public church services and mediumship demonstrations, lectures, and private appointments with mediums.
 In recent years, guest lecturers have included Lisa Williams, Dee Wallace, members of Ghost Hunters, Tibetan monks, James Van Praagh, Dr. Wayne Dyer, and Deepak Chopra.

 Lily Dale was incorporated in 1879 as Cassadaga Lake Free Association, a camp and meeting place for Spiritualists and Freethinkers.
 The name was changed to The City of Light in 1903 and finally to Lily Dale Assembly in 1906.
 The purpose of Lily Dale was to further the science, philosophy, and religion of Spiritualism.

 Lily Dale was featured in the HBO documentary No One Dies in Lily Dale.
 Most of the hamlet was listed on the National Register of Historic Places in 2022.

 Geography and features

 Lily Dale is located on the east side of Upper Cassadaga Lake, one of four lakes that comprise the Cassadaga Lakes system, at an elevation of approximately 1325 ft.
 Its coordinates are 42°21'06" North, 79°19'27" West (42.351725, −79.324211).
-Its main route of access is New York State Route 60, which is located about .5 miles east of the hamlet and runs north and south to the cities of Dunkirk and Jamestown.
+Its main route of access is New York State Route 60, which is located about 0.5 miles east of the hamlet and runs north and south to the cities of Dunkirk and Jamestown.

 Leolyn Woods is a 10-acre tract of old growth forest on the grounds of the community of Lily Dale.
 Lily Dale Assembly charges a fee for admission during its summer season but it is free and open to the public at other times of year.
 The woodlot is small but contains some of the most accessible very old, large trees in the region, including eastern white pine standing 135 feet tall.
 Other species of big trees include northern red oak, eastern hemlock, red maple, sugar maple, cucumber magnolia, and black cherry.
 Some trees are estimated to range in age from 200 to 400 years.